 The marketplace can be difficult to navigate.
 Anyone who has lived through the tech wreck in 2001 or the 2008 financial crisis knows that the ride can be bumpy along the way.

 We developed a principled investment philosophy that guides our decisions to mitigate the risk of losses in the short-term, while producing competitive returns over the long-term.
 We identified three primary indicators: Momentum, Economic Fundamentals and Market Valuation.
 These indicators work in tandem to provide a heartbeat for the market.

 Our investment philosophy is known as the Three Dials.

-On balance, despite unprecedented volatility over the course of the year, our Three Dials composite reading is unchanged from the start of 2020.
-We take a “Cautiously Optimistic” view into 2021, as strong showings in the areas of Momentum and Economic Fundamentals are balanced by Valuation concerns.
+On balance, our Three Dials composite reading continues to take a “Cautiously Optimistic” view, as strong showings in the areas of Momentum and Economic Fundamentals are balanced by Valuation concerns.